Proposition 215 - The Compassionate Use Act of 1996

 Senate Bill 420

 This bill was passed in the California legislature in 2002.
-Its goal was to define some of the vague language in Prop 215 by outlining where patients could use (and not use) medical marijuana, how much marijuana that patients and caregivers could possess and grow, and it set up a voluntary state ID card system that provides those who register with protection from arrest.
+Its goal was to define some of the vague language in Prop 215 by outlining where patients could use (and not use) medical cannabis, how much cannabis that patients and caregivers could possess and grow, and it set up a voluntary state ID card system that provides those who register with protection from arrest.
 It also compelled the Attorney General to set regulations for collectives and co-ops.

-In January 2010, the California Supreme Court affirmed a ruling by the Second Appellate District Court who overturned a patient's conviction on the grounds that "legislatively-imposed limits on possession and cultivation of medical marijuana are an unconstitutional restriction of the voter-approved Prop 215".
+In January 2010, the California Supreme Court affirmed a ruling by the Second Appellate District Court who overturned a patient's conviction on the grounds that "legislatively-imposed limits on possession and cultivation of medical cannabis are an unconstitutional restriction of the voter-approved Prop 215".
 What the court essentially said was that the limits outlined in Senate Bill 420 are not constitutional; patients may have what is "medically necessary" but they must be able to prove medical necessity in court if they are arrested for going over the limits set by SB 420.
 Most legal experts in this field recommend that patients stay within the limits of Senate Bill 420 unless they have extensive medical documentation that proves a need for more medication.

 Rights of Approved Medical Cannabis Patients - Updated January 2018